blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why Leftists Don't Understand Differences Between Words.md

 ### rest of the points
 - While Christianity and Mohammedan Submission did away with that, the Hindu religion did have a lot of metaphysics dealing with this.
 - The Rabbinic Jewish religion also considered the Teaching as a tale, expounding on it using philosophical discourse.
-- Aristotle also had his notions on Metaphysics, and he was the one who coined the term physics, and
+- Aristotle also had his notions on Metaphysics, and he was the one who coined the term physics, and wrote down its foundational ideas in Greek